Updated: Jul 22

-In the Battalion S3 Office, I learned how to use Outlook email and calendars to synchronize staff members and I used the entire Microsoft office suite in one way or another almost everyday.
-I was given an endless opportunity to write memorandums, research technical manuals, develop multiple potential courses of action for every assignment, as well as coordinated and track huge training events, and other various unit projects.
+In the Battalion S3 Office, I learned how to use Outlook email and calendars to synchronize staff members, and I used the entire Microsoft office suite in one way or another almost every day.
+I was given an endless opportunity to write memorandums, research technical manuals, develop multiple potential courses of action for every assignment, as well as coordinate and track huge training events and other various unit projects.

 The Battalion command sergeant major once walked in and told our office we were the Heartbeat of Battalion.

-It was in the Army where I learned I the professional skills I needed to get me up to the accounting skill set that supports me today.
-I'm grateful for many Army NCOs and Officers, who over the four years I served in the Army, refined my ability to understand an objective, consider everything about what it will require for completion, and then break down all the subsequent steps which have to take place to achieve success.
+It was in the Army where I learned the professional skills I needed to get me up to the accounting skill set that supports me today.
+I'm grateful for many Army NCOs and Officers who, over the four years I served in the Army, refined my ability to understand an objective, consider everything about what it will require for completion, and then break down all the subsequent steps which have to take place to achieve success.

 Out of all of the things I learned while in the Army, by far the most important thing wasn't anything to do with developing a great plan, but more importantly learning the discipline required to get it done.

 To all my business associates and newer entrepreneurs.
-Remember this: Every single one of your plans for the future are worthless without having the discipline they will require to complete them.
+Remember this: Every single one of your plans for the future is worthless without having the discipline they will require to complete them.